 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
+Risk assessments such as general health and safety and fire risk assessments were carried out annually.
+We saw copies of the most recent risk assessments carried out in November 2016.
+Fire drills were completed twice a year and smoke and fire equipment checked annually by an external company.

-The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to
+The practice had current employer's liability insurance (which was displayed in the reception area) and checked each year that the clinicians' professional indemnity insurance was up to date.

-A dental nurse worked with the dentists, dental hygienists when they treated patients.
+A dental nurse worked with the dentists and dental hygienists when they treated patients.